-Freedom is only the ability to be conscious of the constraints within which you live.
+Freedom is the ability to be conscious of the constraints within which you live.

 This definition via complementary opposites should be familiar by now.
 Buddhists call it "the freedom of no escape".
 There is nowhere to be but here.
 Truly accepting this fact and submitting to reality as it is, rather than how you wish it to be, is the beginning of liberation.

 The struggle in our day and age is not collective; it is individual.
-This is not to say there are no collective issues worth fighting for: basic needs (land, shelter, water, food, and sanitation), equal opportunity, and just institutions are all necessary.
+This is not to say there are no collective issues worth fighting for: basic needs (land, shelter, water, food, and sanitation), equal opportunity, and just institutions are all important.
 As Graeber showed: this is the same revolutionary program from antiquity: "Forgive debt and redistribute the land."
-What is required - in addition to this - is "every single soul taking every single step" so that we can figure out together how to create what was old community in future form.
+However, what is required - in addition - is "every single soul taking every single step" so that we can figure out together how to create what was old community in future form.

 Freedom is the simple combination of awareness and acceptance.
 It is here and now, or not at all.
 We are limited, flawed beings: there is no escaping this simple fact of experience.
-It is not by denying our boundaries, but by embracing them, that real liberation can become a daily experience, rather than a concept to be realized once some external project has come to fruition.
+It is not by denying our boundaries, but by embracing them, that real liberation can become a practical reality, rather than a concept to be realized once some external project has come to fruition.

 How does this apply to trust and value?
 Well, value is generated from trust in clearly shared truths, and modern trust is an emergent property of protocols that define and encode what it means to cheat so that it may be prevented without human interpretation or enforcement.

 Freedom is our conscious ability to decide which shared truths to trust based on how well defined and encoded the concept of "cheating" is that created those truths.
-Meaning, we have the freedom to define what boundaries we choose.
-It is not possible, though, to operate efficiently with no boundaries at all.
+Meaning, we have the freedom to choose some of our boundaries.
+It is not possible, though, to live in this world without any boundaries at all.
 Which is why the practice of freedom includes an acceptance that it is not possible to exist without limitation.